Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis: Introduction

 Although the fine tuning and cosmic coincidence problems pose enduring conceptual challenges in cosmology, they are not typically regarded as direct inconsistencies of the $\Lambda$CDM model.
 As a result, many researchers view them as theoretical concerns that may require reinterpretation rather than a fundamental modification of the prevailing paradigm \cite{Linder, Victor}.
 In contrast, the Hubble tension refers to the discrepancy between early and late universe measurements of the Hubble constant $H_0$.
 The early universe estimate from CMB data, such as that from the Planck collaboration \cite{Planck5}, is $H_0 \approx 67.4 \pm 0.5\, \mathrm{km/s/Mpc}$, whereas late universe direct local measurements, particularly from the SH0ES team \cite{Riess, Riess1}, yield $H_0 \approx 73.0 \pm 1.0\, \mathrm{km/s/Mpc}$.
 This discrepancy has become a statistically significant observational issue.
 Its resolution likely necessitates new physics beyond the standard cosmological model.
 Proposed possibilities often include either altering the matter composition of the universe or revisiting the basic principles of gravity.
+Compounding these tensions, recent BAO measurements from the Dark Energy Spectroscopic Instrument Data Release 2 (DESI DR2) have reported $\sim 2$--$3\sigma$ evidence for evolving dark energy within the CPL parametrization~\cite{Desi, Hussain2}, a result further examined and corroborated by several independent analyses~\cite{Chaudhary, Capozziello, Capozziello1}.
+These findings collectively motivate the exploration of dynamical dark energy models beyond the cosmological constant, and provide additional observational impetus for the DBI k-essence framework investigated in this work.

 In this context, alternative theories of gravity have emerged as compelling avenues for understanding late time acceleration.
 These theories aim to go beyond Einstein's general relativity by introducing new degrees of freedom or modifying the behavior of gravity on cosmological scales, often without the need for a finely tuned cosmological constant.
 Among them, scalar field theories have received considerable attention \cite{Ratra, Ferreira, Brax1, Brax2, Brax3}, particularly those involving noncanonical kinetic terms that enrich the dynamics and offer greater flexibility in modeling the universe's expansion history.